 - Whisk the pumpkin, eggs, brown sugar, cornstarch, salt, cinnamon, ginger, nutmeg, cloves, black pepper, cream, and milk together in a large bowl until completely combined and smooth.
 If desired, you can use an electric mixer for this step.

-- Remove pie weights (and parchment) from crust.
-Pour filling into warm crust.
-Brush edges with egg wash.
+- Pour filling into warm crust.
 Bake for 50-55 minutes or until the center is no longer jiggly.
 It can still be a little sticky in the very center on top, just as long as it no longer jiggles when you lightly tap the pan.
 During bake time, if you find the edges of the pie crust are browning too quickly, apply a pie crust shield or a ring of aluminum foil to protect it.

 - Topping: Remove pie from the oven and add the topping.
 I like to make the topping as the pie bakes so I have it ready.
 Using a fork, mix the pecans and brown sugar together.
 Drizzle in the honey and mix until combined.
 Spoon on top of the pie, then *very* gently press it down with a spoon or fork so it sticks on the filling.